uson1x/UVDatePickerView/README.md

 How to install
 ================
 Copy files from Picker directory to your project and start using it directly.
-Supports both ininialization from code and Interface Builder.
+Supports both initialization from code and Interface Builder.